Skip to main content

 tip

-To quickly cover a whole surface with a receiver grid you can create a surface receiver that extends beyond the boundary of the room.
+If creating a surface receiver from a ’Custom Grid’, to quickly cover a whole surface with a receiver grid, create a surface receiver that extends beyond the boundary of the room.
 Treble will automatically discard the receivers outside the geometry.

 5. Simulation settings